berceanu/StackEdit/harjit.md

 ---
-title: Review of Chirped Laser Pulse Controlled Acceleration in Plasma-Bubble Regime
+title: Review of "Chirped Laser Pulse Controlled Acceleration in Plasma-Bubble Regime"
 author: A. C. Berceanu
 date: 24 May 2019
 ---